Dvoretzky-type theorem for Ahlfors regular spaces: Proof of the Dvoretzky-type theorem

 \section{Proof of the Dvoretzky-type theorem}

 Using Theorem~\ref{thm:um-skeleton-regular} we prove the following Dvoretzky-type result for Ahlfors regular spaces. \begin{lemma} For every $t\in\{2,3,\ldots\}$, $\alpha>0$, and compact Ahlfors $\alpha$-regular space $(X,d)$, there exists a compact $((1-1/t)\alpha)$-regular subset $Y\subseteq X$ whose ultrametric distortion is at most $O(t)$. \end{lemma} \begin{proof} Let $\mu$ be the measure satisfying~\eqref{eq:def:ahlfors-regular} for $X$.
-By Theorem~\ref{thm:um-skeleton-regular}, there exists a compact subset $Y\subset X$ which embeds with distortion $O(t)$ in an ultrametric and a measure $\nu$ supported on $Y$ such that for any $x\in X$ $r\in (0,\diam_d(X))$, there exists $x'\in X$ satisfying
+By Theorem~\ref{thm:um-skeleton-regular}, there exists a compact subset $Y\subset X$ which embeds with distortion $O(t)$ in an ultrametric and a measure $\nu$ supported on $Y$ such that for any $x\in X$ and $r\in (0,\diam_d(X))$, there exists $x'\in X$ satisfying

-Since $\nu$ is supported on $Y$, it means that $Y$ is $((1-1/t)\alpha)$-regular. \end{proof} The lemma above extracts an Ahlfors regular subset with Hausdorff dimension as close as we wish to $\alpha$, but not at any dimension $\beta<\alpha$.
-To obtain an Ahlfors $\beta$-regular subset of arbitrary $\beta<\alpha$, we use the following lemma from~\cite{arcozzi2019ahlfors}.
+Since $\nu$ is supported on $Y$, it means that $Y$ is $((1-1/t)\alpha)$-regular. \end{proof} The lemma above extracts an Ahlfors $\beta$-regular approximate ultrametric subset \emph{for a sequence of} $\beta$'s as close as we wish to $\alpha$, \emph{but not at any} $\beta<\alpha$.
+To obtain an Ahlfors $\beta$-regular subset for arbitrary $\beta<\alpha$, we use the following lemma from~\cite{arcozzi2019ahlfors}.
 Here we give a quick and self-contained proof based on Lemma~\ref{lem:balanced-subtree}.

 \begin{lemma}[{\cite[Theorem~1.4]{arcozzi2019ahlfors}}] Let $(U,\rho)$ be a compact Ahlfors $\alpha$-regular ultrametric, and $\beta\in (0,\alpha]$.
 Then there exists a $\beta$-regular subset $S\subset U$. \end{lemma} \begin{proof} Assume $\beta<\alpha$ (when $\beta=\alpha$ there is nothing to prove).
 Let $\T$ be a net-tree representing $U$ according to Lemma~\ref{lem:um-rooted-tree}.
 Denote $\xi:\T\to [0,\infty)$, $\xi(v)=\mu(\partial_\T(v))$.
 Since $\mu$ is a measure, $\xi$ is additive and monotone.
 I.e., $\xi(u)=\sum_{\p^{-1}(u)}\xi(v)$, and $\xi(v)\le \xi(\p(v))$.
 Since $\xi$ is additive, and $\beta/\alpha\in(0,1]$, $\xi^{\beta/\alpha}$ is sub-additive, and since $\xi$ is monotone, so is $\xi^{\beta/\alpha}$.
 By applying Lemma~\ref{lem:balanced-subtree} on $\T$ with $\xi^{\beta/\alpha}$ (and $\delta=1$), there exists a subtree $\Stree$ of $\T$, and $\sigma:\Stree\to[0,\infty)$ that is additive and $\xi(v)^{\beta/\alpha}\ge \sigma(v)\ge \xi(v)^{\beta/\alpha}/2$, for any $v\in\Stree$.
 Define $S=\Image(\Stree)\subseteq U$.